John Andrew Miner was born on Dec. 14, 1878 at Metzler’s Mill near Kingwood, Somerset County, PA, the son of Ephraim and

 They first made their home in Bakersville, Somerset County, and then moved to Grantsville, Garrett County, MD in 1940, where they remained for the rest of their lives.

 The Miners produced five children - Elmer Miner, Victor "Reed" Miner, John Henry Miner, Melda June Bittinger and Anna Jean Heston.

 The Miners were members of the Bethesda Church of the Brethren in Grantsville.
 In the late 1980s and early '90s, Victor met with the founder of this website several times and provided important details about the history of the family.
 He enjoyed chewing tobacco and was able to speak fragments of the Pennsylvania German language passed down through the generations.
-One phrase he spoke, "Vets less," was an Americanized version of the German meaning "What is wrong?"
+One phrase he spoke, "Vets less," was an Americanized version of the German "Vas ist Los?" meaning "What's happening?" or "What's wrong?"

 Delphia died on Feb.
 24, 1989, at the Sacred Heart Hospital in Cumberland, Allegany County, MD.
 Rev. Joseph Lewis led the funeral service at Grantsville Cemetery.

 Victor outlived his wife by eight years, residing in the old farm house in Grantsville.
 On two separate occasions, he entertained visits from the founder of this website, including once in the company of the visitor's great-uncle, Edward John Miner.

 He passed away at the Meyersdale Manor Nursing Home in Meyersdale, Somerset County on Feb.
 2, 1997, at the age of 92.
 He was laid to rest beside his wife in the Grantsville Cemetery.
 At his passing, said the Somerset Daily American, he was survived by 16 grandchildren, 31 great-grandchildren and six great-great grandchildren.